Our Story

 My childhood home housed over 200-plus rose bushes in our family’s garden.
 Our home was always filled with fresh cut flowers.
 Like a seasoned sommelier who could identify a 2014 Cabernet Franc from the Loire Valley by scent alone, at 11 years old (and without even seeing a single stem), I could walk into a room and immediately recognize the velvety crimson aroma of Mister Lincoln roses permeating in the air.
 At a very young age I learned not only how rewarding it is to grow flowers, but how incredibly hard, yet fulfilling, the work that goes into it is.

 I moved to Portland on a bit of a whim.
 Actually, an astrologer advised me to during a birthday reading I had treated myself to when I informed her of my then personal housing crises.
-(I was literally homeless and couldn’t afford an apartment of my own on my then line cook’s pay.)
+(I was suddenly left literally homeless and couldn’t find affordable housing of my own on my then $13/hour line cook’s pay.)
 I was very fortunate to have so many friends and friends of friends, who offered up their guest rooms, couches, air mattresses, whatever, so that I always had a roof over my head during that incredibly difficult time.
 I did that for a few months, trying really hard to make it work in a city that was very much so telling me to GTFO!
 When I finally made the decision to make the move to another state where I had no connections, no job, no home, the things that kept me going were the blind faith/wise words of my astrologer, and my willingness to not give up.
 And I did.
 I did everything I could to make it work, even going as far as working three jobs at one time!

 When I first started plotting the idea of an urban flower farm, I was still working full-time in the hospitality industry (with big dreams of one day working for myself).
 We had planted quite a few peony, tulip, and narcissus bulbs the previous fall in our garden space, not knowing what to expect come springtime.
 Then came the COVID-19 pandemic.
-Like so many people during that time, I was laid off from my job in March 2020.
+Like so many people during that time, I was laid off from my restaurant management job in March 2020.
 Fear and uncertainty of the future began to slowly consume me, but then the literal following day after I had lost my job, I had gained something new: I discovered that very morning, (like magic!) our first tulips had just bloomed in the garden!

 I took it as a sign from Mother Nature herself.